Bridge Courses (Pre-requisites):

 A two-course sequence in calculus

 CSEC-604 Cryptography and Authentication (3 Credits)

-Students are required to take 5-6 Security Elective courses or their choice.
-You will be required to take 6 if you choose to do the capstone course or project, 5 elective if you choose the thesis.
+Advanced Electives: 12-15 Credits (4-5 Electives).
+Students are required to take 4-5 Advanced Elective courses of their choice.
+You will be required to take 5 if you choose to do the capstone course or project, 4 elective if you choose the thesis.